nnhs-se-projects/busapp/README.md

 #### Debugging
 To debug the Bus App on your development system, run `npm run dev` using a terminal currently in the home directory of the project.
 Then choose the "Start Debugging" menu item in the "Run" menu.
-You can now set breakpoints in the typescript files.
+You can now set breakpoints in the javascript files.

 ### Production Server Deployment
 1. Create a new EC2 instance used on Ubuntu.